bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

 ### Initialization

-Like PHP, you can declare an entire array succintly in one line.
-Same syntax:
+Like PHP, you can declare and initialize a List all in one go.
+The syntax is the same:

 <!-- omit in toc -->
 #### PHP